-You are always to abstain from the eating of meats, unless it has to be eaten as a remedy of infirmity or great weakness.
+You are always to abstain from the eating of meats, unless they have to be eaten as a remedy of infirmity or of great weakness.

 Quia vero tentatio est vita hominis super terram, et omnes qui pie volunt vivere in Christo persecutionem patiuntur, adversarius quoque vester, diabolus, tamquam leo rugiens circuit quaerens quem devoret, omni solicitudine studeatis indui armatura Dei, ut possitis stare adversus insidias inimici.
 Accingendi sunt lumbi cingulo castitatis; muniendum est pectus cogitationibus sanctis, scriptum est enim: Cogitatio sancta servabit te.
 Induenda est lorica iustitiae ut Dominum Deum vestrum ex toto corde et ex tota anima et ex tota virtute diligatis, et proximum vestrum tamquam vos ipsos.
 Sumendum est in omnibus scutum fidei, in quo possitis omnia tela nequissimi ignea extinguere, sine fide enim impossible est placere Deo, et haec est victoria: fides vestra.
 Galea quoque salutis capiti imponenda est, ut de solo Salvatore speretis salutem, qui salvum facit populum suum a peccatis eorum.
 Gladius autem spiritus, quod est verbum Dei, abundanter habitet in ore et in cordibus vestris, et quaecumque vobis agenda sunt, in verbo Domini fiant.

-Since the life of man on earth is a temptation, and all who devoutly will to live in Christ suffer persecution, and your adversary the devil wanders like a roaring lion seeking someone he might devour, with all solicitude you are to study to be clothed with the armor of God so that you may be able to stand against the attacks of the enemy.
+Since the life of man on earth is a temptation, and all who devoutly will to live in Christ suffer persecution, and your adversary the devil wanders like a roaring lion seeking someone he may devour, with all solicitude you are to study to be clothed with the armor of God so that you may be able to stand against the attacks of the enemy.
 The loins should be girded with the belt of chastity; the breast should be fortified by holy meditations, for it is written: holy meditation will save you.
-The cuirass of justice is to be put on that you may love the Lord your God from the whole heart and from the whole soul and from the whole strength, and your neighbour as yourself.
-In all things the shield of faith should be taken up, in which you can extinguish all the darts of fire of the most wicked one, for without faith it is impossible to please God, and this is victory: your faith.
-Also, the helmet of salvation is to be set upon the head so that from the only Savior you may hope for salvation, who saves His people from their sins.
+The cuirass of justice should be put on that you may love the Lord your God from the whole heart and from the whole soul and from the whole strength, and your neighbor as yourselves.
+In all things the shield of faith should be taken up, in which you can extinguish all the fiery darts of the most wicked one, for without faith it is impossible to please God, and this is victory: your faith.
+Also, the helmet of salvation should be set upon the head so that from the only Savior you may hope for salvation, Who saves His people from their sins.
 Let also the sword of the spirit, which is the word of God, dwell abundantly in your mouth and hearts, and let all that should be accomplished by you be done in the word of the Lord.

 Faciendum est vobis aliquid operis, ut semper vos diabolus inveniat occupatos, ne ex otiositate vestra aliquem intrandi aditum ad animas vestras valeat invenire.
 Habetis in hoc beati Pauli Apostoli magisterium pariter et exemplum, in cuius ore Christus loquebatur, qui positus est et datus a Deo praedicator et doctor gentium in fide et veritate; quem si secuti fueritis, non poteritis aberrare.
 In labore, inquit, et fatigatione fuimus inter vos, nocte ac die operantes, ne quem vestrum gravaremus, non quasi nos non habeamus potestatem, sed ut nosmetipsos formam daremus vobis ad imitandum nos.
 Nam, cum essemus apud vos, hoc denuntiabamus vobis, quoniam si quis non vult operari non manducet.
 Audivimus enim inter vos quosdam ambulantes inquiete, nihil operantes.
 Iis autem qui eiusmodi sunt denuntiamus et obsecramus in Domino Jesu Christo, ut cum silentio operantes suum panem manducent.
 Haec via sancta est et bona: ambulate in ea.

-Some kind of work is to be done by you, so that always the devil may find you occupied, lest out of your idleness he may prevail to find some access to your souls.
-You have in this both the instruction and the example of St. Paul the Apostle, in whose mouth Christ spoke, who was set up and given by God a preacher and doctor of the nations in faith and truth, whom if you follow, you will not be able to stray.
+Some kind of work is to be done by you, so that always the devil may find you occupied, lest out of your idleness he may prevail to find some access for entering your souls.
+You have in this both the instruction and the example of St. Paul the Apostle, in whose mouth Christ spoke, who was set up and given by God a preacher and teacher of the nations in faith and truth, whom if you follow, you will not be able to stray.
 In labor, he said, and fatigue we were among you, night and day laboring, lest we might burden any of you, not as if we do not have power, but that we ourselves might give you a pattern for imitating us.
-For, when we were with you, this I warned you, that if anyone does not want to work, let him not eat.
-Indeed we have heard among you some walking unquietly, working nothing.
-We warn and entreat those of this kind in the Lord Jesus Christ, that working in silence they may eat their own bread.
+For, when we were with you, this we warned you, that if anyone does not want to work, let him not eat.
+For we have heard among you some walking unquietly, working nothing.
+We warn and entreat those who are of this kind in the Lord Jesus Christ, that working in silence they eat their own bread.
 This way is holy and good: walk in it.